 Indicative content includes:

-In Semester 1 of Year 1 students participate in a series of workshops that are focused on developing their employability skills.
-They also engage independently with employers to secure a professional work placement.
+In Semester 1 of Year 1 students participate in a series of workshops that are focused on developing their employability skills such as setting up their job profile, job search and updating relevant application documents (CV, cover letter, supporting statements).
+They also engage independently with employers through interviews and events to secure a professional work placement.

-In Year 2 student undertake a supervised professional placement experience focused on two interrelated sets of learning outcomes: professional development and integration of learning from the programme through application in a specific work context.
+In Year 2 student undertake a supervised professional placement experience focused on two interrelated sets of learning outcomes: professional development and application of knowledge from the programme through participation in a specific work/project context.

 Both aspects of the learning experience are supervised by an academic supervisor as well as a workplace supervisor in the placement organisation.
 Under their guidance, students undertake work responsibilities and tasks appropriate to the placement job role and relevant to their programme of study.

-With the support of both supervisors, students strive to make a substantial contribution to the placement organsation and to develop their professional profile and career prospects.
+With the support of both supervisors, students strive to make a substantial contribution to the placement organisation and to develop their professional profile and career prospects.

-They present the results of their work and reflect on their personal and professional development in a Professional Placement Year Report.
+They present the results of their work and reflect on their personal and professional development in a Professional Placement Year Portfolio (PDR and project report).